Service Matters

 - Eligibility Disputes: Challenges regarding educational qualifications, age limits, or experience requirements.

-- Lateral Entry: Issues arising from recruitment of professionals or experts directly at senior levels, bypassing traditional promotion pathways.
+- Lateral Entry: Issues arising from the recruitment of professionals or experts directly at senior levels, bypassing traditional promotion pathways.

 - Promotions

-- Seniority vs. Merit: Disputes over the criteria used for promotion, whether it should be based on seniority or merit.
+- Seniority vs Merit: Disputes over the criteria used for promotion, whether it should be based on seniority or merit.

 - Denial of Promotion: Cases where employees claim they were unfairly excluded from consideration despite fulfilling all criteria.